When Perimenopause and Menopause Feel Like a Struggle and Why Your Gut Needs Attention

-So grab a nice hot beverage, and let’s dive into the real story of how your hormones and gut are collaborating in this thing together – and why the more you understand the gut-hormone connection, the more empowered you’ll feel.
+So grab a hot beverage, and let’s dive into how your gut and hormones are in this together—and why understanding their connection can leave you feeling empowered to take charge.

 Let’s Break Down the Phases: What You Need to Know